 How do you put a baby to bed when they’re drowsy but still awake?
 For starters, keep an eye on baby’s sleep patterns early on – including naps.

-Remember, from birth to 3 months, your baby is spending anywhere from 14-18 hours sleeping each day.
+Remember, from birth to 3 months, your baby is spending 14-18 hours sleeping each day.
 So, by keep tracking of their typical sleep cycle, you can anticipate when they’ll be ready for sleep.
 You can also watch for classic sleep cues like yawning, eye rubbing or fussiness.

-I’ll admit, as a new dad myself, this is easier said than done.
-But consistency does pay off and routines like this will help your baby fall asleep faster and easier.
+This is easier said than done.
+But consistency does pay off, and routines like this will help your baby fall asleep faster and easier.

 Teach your baby the difference between day and night